 - Creation of paints, watercolor, and pastels from natural elements

 Kenya Miles is a co-farmer for the Baltimore Natural Dye Initiative and the artist and alchemist behind Traveling Miles Studio, a one-woman textile and fine art studio utilizing sustainable materials from earth pigments to natural dyes.
 Her work honors ancient practices while drawing on a distinctive contemporary voice.
 From the valleys of Oaxaca, Mexico to the red clay roads of Ntonso, Ghana, Miles has developed her process with years of wandering and apprenticing around the globe.

 In this workshop students will discover the origin, process and transformative material uses of natural earth pigments (mineral and oxide clay) and natural dyes.
-Participants will study colorants from an historical lens and experiment with applications of earth pigments and natural dyes and their uses in alternative forms such as paint, watercolor/gouache, lake pigments and pastels.
+Participants will study colorants from a historical lens and experiment with applications of earth pigments and natural dyes and their uses in alternative forms such as paint, watercolor/gouache, lake pigments, and pastels.
 Open to all skill levels.